Chevrolet Impala: 1963

-A special 427 cuin version of the 409 cuin engine was used in the 1963 Chevrolet Impala Sport Coupe, ordered under Chevrolet Regular Production Option (RPO) Z11.
-This was a special package created for drag racers and NASCAR and included a 427 with aluminum body parts and a cowl-induction air intake system.
+A special 427 cuin version of the 409 cuin engine was used in the 1963 Impala Sport Coupe, ordered under Chevrolet Regular Production Option (RPO) Z11.
+This was a special package created for drag racers and NASCAR, and included a 427 with aluminum body parts and a cowl-induction air intake system.
 The aluminum body parts were fabricated in Flint, Michigan at the facility now known as GM Flint Metal Center.
 Unlike the later second-generation 427, it was based on the W-series 409 engine, but with a longer 3.65 in stroke.
 A high-rise, two-piece aluminum intake manifold and dual Carter AFB carburetors fed a 13.5:1 compression ratio to produce 430 hp and 575 lb.ft of torque.
 Fifty RPO Z11 cars were produced at the Flint GM plant.